Stockley D. Hays: Tavern brawl, Creek War

-Hays was commissioned a quartermaster in the Tennessee militia from October 1, 1812, to April 1, 1814, serving as paymaster of Tennessee Volunteers, and quartermaster general of Jackson's army for the Creek War in 1813–14.
-During a lull in hostilities that fell between the Natchez Expedition and the Fort Mims massacre, Hays participated in a fight in a downtown Nashville tavern, wherein Thomas Hart Benton's brother Jesse Benton shot Andrew Jackson, and Hays "nearly killed" Jesse Benton.
-The Nashville Inn had been founded by William Terrell Lewis and was patronized by Jackson, his business associate and friend of long acquaintance, so Jackson opponents (such as the latter-day Whigs), typically stayed at the City Hotel (earlier known as Talbot's Tavern) across the town square.
-On a visit to central Nashville the Bentons had deliberately stayed at Talbot's Tavern to avoid encountering Jackson, but "Jackson unhesitatingly assumed the role of aggressor by following Jesse into the hotel," horsewhip in hand, since he had promised to horsewhip Thomas Hart Benton for a perceived insult.
-Jesse Benton got the better of Jackson, slipping around the back and shooting him in the arm while Jackson had held a gun to his brother's head.
-One succinct recent summary, including casualty statistics, is provided in the footnotes of Tom Kanon's history of Tennessee military in the War of 1812, and states, "Four other pistols were fired in quick succession—one by Jackson at Benton, two by Benton at Jackson, and one by John Coffee at Thomas Benton—but Jackson was the only one hit.
+During the Creek War, a subconflict of the War of 1812, Hays was commissioned as a quartermaster in the Tennessee militia from October 1, 1812, to April 1, 1814, serving as paymaster of Tennessee Volunteers, and quartermaster general of Jackson's army.

+During a lull in hostilities, on September 4, 1813, Hays participated in a fight in a downtown Nashville tavern; Thomas Hart Benton's brother Jesse Benton shot Andrew Jackson, and Hays "nearly killed" Jesse Benton.
+According to the footnotes of Tom Kanon's history of Tennessee military participation in the War of 1812: "Four other pistols were fired in quick succession—one by Jackson at Benton, two by Benton at Jackson, and one by John Coffee at Thomas Benton—but Jackson was the only one hit.
 Then daggers were drawn."
 John Coffee and cousin Alexander "Sandy" Donelson jumped in and stabbed the future Senator five times.
-Hays' contribution was stabbing Jesse Benton with a knife concealed within a cane, while Captain Eli Hammond beat J. Benton about the head, but "a large and strong button which broke Hays' blade saved Jesse from being perforated.
-Jesse placed the muzzle of his remaining pistol against Hays' chest and pulled the trigger, but in a fair exchange of mishaps the charge failed to explode."
-James Sumner then intervened on behalf on the Bentons, aiding them in driving off Hays and Donelson.
-Eventually Jackson's urgent need for medical attention wrapped up the fight; T. H. Benton "sealed the victory by breaking Jackson's sword across his knee in the public square" and later pamphleteered about the brawl, explaining his side of the story.
+Stockley Hays stabbed Jesse Benton with a knife concealed within a cane, while Captain Eli Hammond beat J. Benton about the head, but "a large and strong button which broke Hays' blade saved Jesse from being perforated.
+Jesse placed the muzzle of his remaining pistol against Hays' chest and pulled the trigger, but in a fair exchange of mishaps, the charge failed to explode."
+(Note: James Sumner intervened on behalf of the Bentons, helping them driving off Hays and Donelson.)
+Jackson's urgent need for medical attention ended the fight; T. H. Benton "sealed the victory by breaking Jackson's sword across his knee in the public square" and later pamphleteered about the brawl, explaining his side of the story.

+On November 22, 1813, with the Creek War well underway, Jackson ordered quartermaster Hays to procure more pack horses.
+As framed by historian Natalie Inman:

+Like their Chickasaw and Cherokee allies, Andrew Jackson and John Coffee drew upon their kinship network to fill the ranks with trusted family members.
+Jackson and Coffee had been friends for decades and had recently become related by marriage when Coffee married Jackson's niece.
+Jackson's brother-in-law, Robert Hays, was the muster master and deputy inspector general for the West Tennessee militia during the Creek War.
+Jackson's nephews served in strategic support positions: Maj.
+Alexander Donelson (Jackson's aide who was killed in the Battle of Emuckfaw during the Creek War); Stockley Donelson Hutchings (quartermaster sergeant in Coffee's cavalry regiment); Stockley Donelson Hays (quartermaster general for Jackson's army); Lt.
+John Donelson Jr. (company captain for Coffee's mounted infantry at the Battle of New Orleans); Lt.
+Thomas Hutchings (often a messenger for the family); and Maj.
+Robert Butler (nephew by marriage, brevet colonel and Jackson's adjutant general through 1821).
+Although Jackson and Coffee commanded thousands of nonkin, their family ties encouraged them to place family in positions of power, creating interesting parallels between their commands and the kin-based war parties of the Colberts and The Ridge.